sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 LOG
 ===

+#### 24.10.2018
+* Obtained results from built-in profiler, which is called 'debugger' for some reason.
+The typical result of a single run is in [the dump file](./data/block2-timings-sorted.txt)
+* We can see, that despite the fact that the slowest operation is 2-3 times slower than others, it can't cause x2 slowdown, so we need better comparision with TensorFlow
+* Modified TVM block2 code to stop at specified place.
+TF already has this possibility from the box.

 #### 23.10.2018
 * Finished block2 in TVM.
 Results of running a single instance of block2 are:
   - NNVM: 0.047517